 - If your player scores the first goal, then scores a second or third goal too – Betfred payout at double or treble the odds.

 This offers is potentially lucrative.
 However, you need to minimise qualifying losses and be able to tolerate the inevitable variance.
 There will be qualifying losses before DDHH triggers.

 It’s important to only match bet on positive expected value (+EV) selections for DDHH.
 A 3.0/3.6 odds match is +EV and likely to be profitable over the long-term.

 Some price boosts are great, but some so-called “price boosts” aren’t worthy of the title – with worse odds than the exchange lay price.

-Boosts can offer good value.
-However, some boosts are negative expected value (EV-).
+- Boosts can offer good value.
+However, watch out for poor value so-called price boosts.

 - Double-check that the back and lay markets are the same before placing your bets.